Lace curtain and shanty Irish

-Lace curtain Irish and shanty Irish are terms that were commonly used in the 19th and 20th centuries to categorize Irish people, particularly Irish Americans, by social class.
+Lace curtain Irish and shanty Irish are terms that were commonly used in the 19th and 20th centuries to categorize Irish Americans, by social class.
 The "lace curtain Irish" were those who were well-off, while the "shanty Irish" were the poor, who were presumed to live in shanties, or roughly built cabins.

 Neither term was complimentary.
 Aside from financial status, the term "lace curtain Irish" connoted pretentiousness and social climbing, while the "shanty Irish" were stereotyped as feckless and ignorant.
 Though lace curtains later became commonplace in Irish-American working-class homes, "lace curtain" was still used in a metaphorical, and often pejorative, sense.
 In the early 20th century, James Michael Curley, a famously populist Boston politician who was called "mayor of the poor", used the term "cut glass Irish" to mock the Irish-American middle class, but the term did not catch on.
 The term “two-toilet Irish” has also been used as a synonym for lace curtain Irish.

 Irish Americans who prospered or married well could go from "shanty Irish" to "lace curtain Irish", and wealthy socialites could have shanty Irish roots.
 John F. Kennedy, for example, is considered "lace curtain" even though his great-grandparents were working-class Irish immigrants.

 Origin

 The term "shanty" is suggested as deriving from the Irish noun seanteach (lit. "old house" - pronounced shan-tchawk). though it is closer to the plural noun "old houses", Seantithe, pronounced shan-tiha.
-However, the direct back translation of shan-ty would arrive at sean tí, the latter word an adjective meaning 'of the house' much in the vein of Bean an tí, ban-on-tee, means the matriarch of the house.
+However, the direct back translation of shan-ty would arrive at sean tí, the latter word an adjective meaning 'of the house' much in the vein of Bean an tí, ban-on-tee, meaning the matriarch of the house.
 Many poor Irish tenant farmers lived in one-room cabins.
 "The Irishman's Shanty", a 19th-century comic song, describes a stereotypical Irishman's quarters: